ocaml/platform-blog/about-utop.md

 date: "2014-08-22"
 --BODY--

-*This is a guest post by Jérémie Dimino on some of the history and decisions behind the UTop toplevel.*
+*This is a post about the `utop` toplevel provided in the OPAM repository as an alternative to the standard OCaml one.*

 OCaml comes with an interactive toplevel.
 If you type `ocaml` in a shell you will get a prompt where you can type OCaml code that is